 Conversion of debt might and should be paralleled by the adaptation of development assistance (ODA) through blending to ensure economic growth, create decent jobs and achieve higher level of sustainability.
-Country moving into RELEASE G20 will have a chance to leverage more funds from other sources that need to be additional to ODA commitments, which remain essential especially for LDCs and should not be crowded out.
+Country moving into RELEASE G7 will have a chance to leverage more funds from other sources that need to be additional to ODA commitments, which remain essential especially for LDCs and should not be crowded out.

-Advantages of converting debts into national investment funds are self explanatory.
-In particular, it ensures to program and develop projects consistent with the SDGs, increases the ownership of the respective country; it urges to take full responsibility for the management of the funds, thus helping to build up the administrative capacity of the country; it is easier to convince creditors in order to strengthen relations.
+Advantages of converting debts into national investment funds are self explanatory: it increases the ownership of the respective country; it urges to take full responsibility for the management of the funds, thus helping to build up the administrative capacity of the country; it is easier to convince creditors to strengthen relations.

-At the country level, all resources recovered from the G20 countries, the EU, the IMF, the WB and other IFIs will be channelled into the counterpart SDG FUND.
+At the country level, all resources recovered from the G7 and G20 countries, the EU, the IMF, the WB and other IFIs will be channelled into the counterpart SDG FUND.
 The aims of the fund should in principle be bound to make investments in local currency aligned with the SDGs, in line with the country's development plan and, if in Africa, with the African Union's Agenda 2063, and present quantitative impacts in terms of SDG targets.
-These investments (already identified and planned in many cases) can be co-financed by the fund or the Fund can serve as a guarantee fund for leverage on other funds and investors mainly for private investments and with the overall goal to create decent jobs and sustainable development.
+These investments can be co-financed by the fund or the Fund can serve as a guarantee fund for leverage on other funds and investors mainly for private investments and with the overall goal to create decent jobs and sustainable development.